- Admissions & Records Contacts

 - Request your final, official high school transcript to be sent to your primary campus.

-- If you are an inactive student at EFSC for one or more years, you will need to submit a paper Application for Admission either in person or by mail and supply any college transcripts you may have from other colleges.
+- If you are an inactive student at EFSC for one or more years, you will need to reapply using EFSC's Online Application System and supply any college transcripts you may have from other colleges.

 Get Your INFO